Security vendor SonicWall acquired MailFrontier yesterday in a move that will help defend corporate networks against

 What MailFrontier, based in Palo Alto, Calif., brings to SonicWall's product table is e-mail protection that stops an enterprise threat at the door.
 MailFrontier's technology polices inbound and outbound e-mail threats such as spam, viruses and phishing.
 It also provides policy enforcement and control.
 Nasty intruders are prevented from entering the corporate network, while sensitive information is stopped before leaving.

 Prior to this acquisition, SonicWall did not offer e-mail security capabilities.
-Although SonicWall already offers a Content Security Manager, the CSM 2100, which protects and
+Although SonicWall already offers a Content Security Manager, the CSM 2100, which protects and filters at the Internet level, the product's feature set is focused on limiting access to questionable Web sites and protecting against threats coming through instant messaging systems, which also use Web-based technology.
+However, SonicWall's CSM 2100 product did not include protection against spam, phishing and other e-mail-borne threats.

 Combined, these e-mail protection capabilities will help round out SonicWall's product lineup, according to Ed Cohen, vice president of corporate development with SonicWall.
 "When you look at the anti-spam segment, there are users who want software, they want appliances and they want managed services.
 MailFrontier lets us offer all three."